sbuss/gospell/README.md

 Memory and performance both seem ok, but I haven't done any tuning.

-Common problems like a substitutions followed by a deletion aren't currently handled. e.g. "hyllo" -> "hell".
+Common problems like a substitution followed by a deletion aren't currently handled. e.g. "hyllo" -> "hell".